 What is in the framework?
 The main elements are:-

-Delivery of coaching skills and a coaching programme for participants to coach high potentials, thereby creating an a register of in-house coaches.
+- Delivery of coaching skills and a coaching programme for participants to coach high potentials, thereby creating a register of in-house coaches.

 The benefits to the organisation have already been seen through some participants ceasing to look for jobs outside of the organisation.
 Through their strategic projects, one has identified a 25% reduction in workload across one administrative process.
-The Board has identified future leaders for their succession strategy and been able to delegate and empower that group to deliver innovative approaches, saving money, improving quality and raising job satisfaction for those involved.
-This alone is worth over £200k to the company, based on the research that demonstrates that employees who are "engaged" with the workforce increase performance.
+The Board has identified future leaders for their succession strategy and been able to delegate and empower that group to deliver innovative approaches, saving money, improving quality and raising job satisfaction for those involved. , Based on the research that demonstrates that employees who are “engaged” with the workforce increase performance, this gives an indicator value of up to £200k to the company.
 For example, Towers Watson’s 2012 Global Workforce Study reported that companies with high and sustainable engagement levels had an average one-year operating margin that was close to three times higher than companies with low engagement levels.
 The Hay Group reported that organisations in the top quartile of engagement scores demonstrated revenue growth 2.5 times greater than those organisations in the bottom quartile.

 Want more information on the framework?
 Contact me on 01376 573283